ashdavies/talks/2018-06-27-leveraging-databinding-with-kotlin2018-06-27-leveraging-android-databinding-with-kotlin/leveraging-android-databinding-with-kotlin.md

 ```

 ^
-This is what the most basic implementation for data binding might look like, lets take a closer look at whats going on.
+This is what the most basic implementation for data binding might look like.

 ---

-RepoActivity.kt
+## RepoActivity.kt

 ```kotlin, [.highlight: 3, 9]
 class RepoActivity : AppCompatActivity() {